Last updated 29th January, 2026

-O2 5G is available in parts of over 2,100 UK cities and towns at the time of writing, up from an initial launch in six places on October 17th, 2019.
+O2 5G is available in thousands of UK cities and towns at the time of writing, up from an initial launch in six places on October 17th, 2019.

-Coverage in places with O2 5G won’t always be comprehensive, rather the network is focusing on “busy footfall areas” such as Waterloo in London.
-But that’s in line with rivals and the situation is improving over time.
+Coverage in places with O2 5G won’t always be comprehensive, but that’s in line with rivals and the situation is improving over time, with many places now having widespread 5G availability.

 Below we’ve included a full overview of O2’s 5G network, along with a list of all the major locations that O2 5G is available in, and a comparison to the coverage of other UK networks.